gvwilson/thirdbit/src/fiction/iffy/index.md

 and then he shouted and clutched his face as the laser sight pivoted and fired at his eyes.
-The meds would be able to repair the damage—at least Sandrine hoped they would—but for the next few minutes at least he was out of action.
+The meds would be able to repair the damage—at least Sandrine hoped they would—but for the next few minutes at least he was blind.

 The laser pivoted again,
 firing and firing to blind the hidden cameras